 Well-designed software helps to avoid friction in your team and reduces wasted time when searching for the right KPI or graph.

-When you start monitoring your charge points, you need to know which parameters are important and what they mean.
+When you start EV monitoring of your charge points, you need to know which parameters are important and what they mean.

-In some cases, you may actually need to monitor a charge point parameter over a more extended period of time to identify possible errors.
-We have compiled a comprehensive list of the most important charge point parameters to monitor.
+In some cases, you may actually need to monitor an EV charge point parameter over a more extended period of time to identify possible errors.
+We have compiled a comprehensive list of the most important EV charging point parameters to monitor.

 Maximum power output of the charge point